contentful/database-exporter.rb/README.md

 In [settings.yml](https://github.com/contentful/generic-importer.rb#setting-file) file, you can define table names, which data you want to export from database.
 The easiest way to get table names is to use the command [--list-tables](https://github.com/contentful/generic-importer.rb#--list-tables)

-After we specify the tables, that we want to extract, and run command ```--export-json ```, each object from database will be save to separate JSON file.
+After you specify the tables, that you want to extract, run command ```--extract-to-json ```, each object from database will be save to separate JSON file.

 Path to JSON data: ***data_dir/entries/content_type_name_defined_in_mapping_json_file***